|

 Bio

-of Finance, the Journal of Financial Economics, the Journal of Political Economy, the
+Finance, the Journal of Financial Economics, the Journal of Political Economy, the Quarterly

-Quarterly Journal of Economics, the Review of Economic Studies, and the Review of Financial
+Journal of Economics, the Review of Economic Studies, and the Review of Financial Studies,

-Studies, focuses on financial markets, and especially on what drives market liquidity, why
+focuses on what drives financial market liquidity, why asset prices can deviate from assets’

-co-editor of the book “Beyond Austerity: Reforming the Greek Economy”, a member
+the book "Beyond Austerity: Reforming the Greek Economy," a member of the Pissarides Commission,

 Contact Information